Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ```

 ## Getting the project
- - A release version can be downloaded from the [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.
+ - The early access version can be downloaded from the [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.
  - Alternatively: click the green `Code` button and then choose to download the zip archive.
 Remember, that you would download the branch that you are currently viewing in Github.

 ## Installing Git LFS